Introduction to the Classical Guitar

 The right hand (for right-handed players) is responsible for plucking the strings and creating sound.
 Here are some fundamental techniques to get you started:

-• The free stroke is a basic plucking technique where the fingers move freely through the strings without resting on the adjacent string.
-This stroke is commonly used for playing melodies and arpeggios.
+• The free stroke moves the finger freely through the string without touching or resting on the adjacent string.
+We use this stroke in the majority of playing on classical guitar.

-• The rest stroke is a more forceful plucking technique where the finger rests on the adjacent string after plucking.
-This stroke produces a stronger, more pronounced sound and is often used for playing single-note lines and scales.
+• The rest stroke is a less common but important stroke where the finger rests on the adjacent string after plucking.
+This stroke produces a stronger, more pronounced sound and is great for playing single-note lines and scales.

 3. Thumb Technique

-• How to Execute: Position your thumb slightly angled and pluck the string with a downward motion, allowing the thumb to move towards the soundboard.
-Ensure that the motion is smooth and controlled.
+• How to Execute: Position your thumb at an angle to the string and pluck the string with a downward motion, allowing the thumb to move toward the floor.

 Left-Hand Techniques